Revealed: Why You Can’t Resist Animals in Crafting

 Again, the same can be said for My Sentiments Exactly‘s range.
 They focus on foxes, bunnies and bears, conveying them in a hand-drawn style.
 The proportions that they use are somewhat similar to Kanban, drawing a large head, small ears, and short arms.
 The recipe for cuteness!
 Curiously, ‘The Fox Says’ stamp sheet — the one that sticks to these qualities best — is one of the favourites for Create & Craft customers.
 So, here’s a project to inspire you!

 This project uses the My Sentiments Exactly ‘The Fox Says’ Clear Stamp Set to produce an adorable card that tells your recipient that you love them — just because.
 Aside from the stamps, Sara also uses Rare Earth Pitch Black Ink, Kraft Card, Super Smooth White Card, Yellow Card, Teal Card, and Black Card.
-She then finishes it off with a little Baker’s Twine.

 “This cute (and cheeky) little fox was an instant Create & Craft audience favourite.
 This sweet and stylish image also allows for so many fun techniques, like paper piecing!”